 We can exercise to stay alive, or we can exercise to live.

-With the sun in my auburn hair, I smiled and I felt the most beautiful I have felt in quite some time.
+With the sun on my auburn hair, I smiled and I felt the most beautiful I have felt in quite some time.
 Neither from being fat, nor from being thin, but just by being me.
 Simply and presently me.
-If I hadn’t have gone, I wouldn’t have had some gentle exercise, nor experienced this moment of being.
+If I hadn’t gone, I wouldn’t have had some gentle exercise, nor experienced this moment of being.
 Isn’t that what living should be?

 Aware of my desire to change, I stared at the bathroom scales last night.
 What were they to me?
 A tool of my health?
 Or a way to control my very being?
 Unsure if I was just being lazy, I researched my way of thinking.
 Once again, there were others who thought like me

-I decided that I’m not going to give away my bathroom scales, and nor am I going to bin them.
+I decided that I’m not going to give away my bathroom scales, nor am I going to bin them.
 Instead, they are going out for recycling.
 You see, by giving my scales to some other poor soul, I inflict the pain and suffering of being controlled by the digits on them.
 Nobody, ever, should have to go through the mental pain, anguish and control of anorexia.

 Health is not a number on a scale nor the digit at the front of the rack.
 Health is measured by how much you do and how you choose to live.
 Anyone is beautiful without single figure clothes sizes or extensive beauty regimes.
-When you get know the person inside, you realise that true beauty is far more than skin deep.
+When you get to know the person inside, you realise that true beauty is far more than skin deep.

 If you want to be healthy, remember: